mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

-[ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) for its styles and defines a number of variables for colors, sizes etc. In order for those to be accessible from both the host app and the engine, these style definitions need to be moved into the common addon as well.
+[ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) for its styles and defines a number of variables for colors, sizes etc. In order for those to be accessible from both the host app and the engine, these style definitions need to be moved into the common addon as well:
-Why we're putting them within `lib/common/app/styles/common/...` will be more clear once we `@import` them in the engines' style definitions:

 ```sh
 git mv app/styles/vars.scss \